 Not only do they expect you will provide above and beyond their needs, they won’t understand when other kids don’t have the same accommodations.

-In turn, they may not be very kind to those kids who don’t look like them or have the same privileges.
+In turn, they may not be very kind to those kids who don’t share in their problem of over-abundance.

 And what happens when other adults don’t cater to them in the same way we do?
 Yikes.

 Should we feel guilty for having our kids in neat/clean clothing or for buying them a nice birthday gift or going that extra mile now and then?

 No, and we shouldn’t assume bad intentions of other parents who do the same.

 However, we need to consider again our personal intentions, values and goals for our kids.